exakat/php-dictionary/dictionary/short-assignation.ini.rst

 .. _combined-operator:
 .. meta::
 	:description:
-		Short Assignations: In addition to the basic assignment operator, there are "combined operators" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.
+		Short Assignations: In addition to the basic assignment operator, there are \combined operators\ for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Short Assignations
-	:twitter:description: Short Assignations: In addition to the basic assignment operator, there are "combined operators" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression
+	:twitter:description: Short Assignations: In addition to the basic assignment operator, there are \combined operators\ for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Short Assignations
 	:og:type: article
-	:og:description: In addition to the basic assignment operator, there are "combined operators" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression
+	:og:description: In addition to the basic assignment operator, there are \combined operators\ for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/short-assignation.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Short Assignations","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:18 +0000","dateModified":"Fri, 10 Jan 2025 09:46:18 +0000","description":"In addition to the basic assignment operator, there are \"combined operators\" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Short Assignations.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Short Assignations","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Wed, 21 Jan 2026 08:52:45 +0000","dateModified":"Wed, 21 Jan 2026 08:52:45 +0000","description":"In addition to the basic assignment operator, there are \\combined operators\\ for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Short Assignations.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Short Assignations
 ------------------

-In addition to the basic assignment operator, there are "combined operators" for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.
+In addition to the basic assignment operator, there are \combined operators\ for all of the binary arithmetic, array union and string operators that allow you to use a value in an expression and then set its value to the result of that expression.

 .. code-block:: php